matter-labs/zksync/docs/contract.md

 ### Fees for Priority Requests

 In order to send priority request, the _user_ MUST pay some extra fee.
-That fee will be subtracted from the amount of Ether that the user sent to Deposit or Full Exit funcitons.
+That fee will be subtracted from the amount of Ether that the user sent to Deposit or Full Exit functions.
 That fee will be the payment for the _validator’s_ work to include these transactions in the block.
 One transaction fee is calculated as follows:
 `fee = FEE_COEFF * (BASE_GAS + gasleft) * gasprice`, where